Rudxain/dotfiles/README.md

 # Rudxain's .files
-Prefer `.path` over `.exports` to specify `$PATH`.

-You can use `~/.extra` to add custom cmds without forking this entire repo, or to add private data.
+You can use `~/.sh/extra` (POSIX) and `~/.bash_extra` to:
+- add custom cmds without forking this entire repo
+- add private data

-You could also use `~/.extra` to override settings, fns, aliases, etc..., essentially treating the repo as a default.
-It's probably better to [fork this repo](https://github.com/Rudxain/dotfiles/fork) instead
+- override settings, fns, aliases, etc..., essentially treating the repo as a default.
+	- it's probably better to [fork this repo](https://github.com/Rudxain/dotfiles/fork) instead

 ## Install
 > [!warning]